 The Lord had said that He would not drive out the Canaanites, but would leave them as a “thorn in the side” and as a “snare” to them (2:3).
 Thus, coexistence was a form of divine discipline.

 God said to Israel, in effect: ‘If you make alliances with the people of the land, you shall no longer have power to cast them out.
 The swift rush of the stream of victory shall be stayed.
 You have chosen to make them your friends, and their friendship shall produce its natural effects, of tempting you to imitation.’
 The increased power of our unsubdued evils is the punishment, as it is the result, of tolerance of them.
 We wanted to keep them, and dreamed that we could control them.
 Keep them we shall, control them we cannot.
 They will master us if we do not expel them.

-The world’s prescription for hurt is to hurt back or to retreat, but it’ll only make it worse— more self-focused and proud.
+The world’s prescription for hurt is to hurt back or to retreat, but those responses don’t heal.
+They only inflame the wound, as we become more proud and self-focused.
 I know this.
-The worldly way of handling hurt won’t help you grow.
+The worldly way of handling hurt won’t help us grow.

-We’ve got to cling to the Lord and obey his commands.
-Or the weeds will come back.
+We’ve got to cling to the Lord and obey his commands or the weeds take over.

 Cling to the Lord & Possess the Land

 4 Behold, I have allotted to you as an inheritance for your tribes those nations that remain, along with all the nations that I have already cut off, from the Jordan to the Great Sea in the west.
 5 The Lord your God will push them back before you and drive them out of your sight.
 And you shall possess their land, just as the Lord your God promised you.

 6 Therefore, be very strong to keep and to do all that is written in the Book of the Law of Moses, turning aside from it neither to the right hand nor to the left, 7 that you may not mix with these nations remaining among you or make mention of the names of their gods or swear by them or serve them or bow down to them, 8 but you shall cling to the Lord your God just as you have done to this day…